EysaN/my-cloud-terraform-module/README.md

 # Advanced Terraform Module

  * state file is managed by Terraform Cloud
- * Terraform Cloud is triggered by GitHab actions
+ * Terraform Cloud is triggered by code changes
  * Used provider is AWS
  * AWS Region: Europe (Frankfurt) eu-central-1